 The Scheme will give individuals and businesses greater confidence and flexibility in the planning and building surveying professionals that make development decisions.

 Consultation on the Accredited Professionals Scheme discussion paper (PDF, 2167 KB) has closed.
-A summary of what has been heard during the engagement process on the paper will be released in June 2018.
+A summary of what was heard (PDF, 749 KB) during the engagement process is available.

 Two workshops with planning professionals were held.
 The first on 14 March 2018 discussed the elements of the Accredited Professionals Discussion Paper.
 The second, held on 11 April 2018, workshopped the CPD Educational Program.
 These workshops were recorded and can be viewed below.